Skip to main content

 Systemic Effects on Metabolic Endotoxemia

 The integrity of the gut barrier is another critical, though often overlooked, component of endocrine health.
 A compromised gut lining can allow bacterial components, such as lipopolysaccharides (LPS), to leak into the bloodstream, a condition known as metabolic endotoxemia.
-LPS is a potent trigger of inflammation and has been shown to contribute to and disrupt thyroid function.
+LPS is a potent trigger of inflammation and has been shown to contribute to insulin resistance and disrupt thyroid function.

 A diet high in processed foods can damage the gut barrier, while a diet rich in fiber and fermented foods can enhance its integrity.
 By supporting a healthy gut microbiome and a robust intestinal barrier, these dietary strategies reduce the systemic inflammatory burden, thereby protecting the endocrine system from this insidious source of disruption.